fkhosrow/Real-Time-Line-Chart-Example/README.md

-LineChartExample
+# Real Time Line Chart Example

-Draws a real-time line chart
+Plots a line chart with real-time data using react-native-charts-wrapper

 To run:
 > npm install
 > react-native run-android or
 > react-native run-ios

-Uses react-native-chart-wrapper.

-For line chart, see LineChartScreen.js